keybase/client/go/saltpack/specs/saltpack_encryption.md

 hashes to find one with a specific 16-byte prefix, she can't control the nonce that Bob uses to decrypt.

-Some applications might use the SaltPack format, but don't want decryption compatibility with other SaltPack applications.
-In addition to changing the format name at the start of the header, these applications should use a [different null-terminated context string](https://www.ietf.org/mail-archive/web/tls/current/msg14734.html) in place of `"SaltPack\0"`.
+Some applications might use the saltpack format, but don't want decryption compatibility with other saltpack applications.
+In addition to changing the format name at the start of the header, these applications should use a [different null-terminated context string](https://www.ietf.org/mail-archive/web/tls/current/msg14734.html) in place of `"saltpack\0"`.

 ## Example